UGerhards/rsyslog/doc/source/reference/parameters/ommongodb-ssl-ca.rst

 Description
 -----------
-Absolute path to the trusted X509 CA certificate that signed the mongoDB server certificate.
+Absolute path to the trusted X509 CA certificate that signed the MongoDB server certificate.
 This is optional.

 Module usage